benqus/toolbox/top/README.md

 Simple is best.
 Topics, Observables, Pipes.
 Simple af.

-This collection of JavaScript/TypeScript tools builds on built-in `object`s and `function`s.
+A collection of JavaScript/TypeScript tools builds on built-in `object`s and `function`s.
 No complex typings, endless conditions, massive/untraceable call-stacks, just minimal and specific purposes so your code can stay as explicit and self-explanatory as possible.
-Don't we all like it when a library does its black magic and we don't know why, huh?
+Don't we all like it when a library does its black magic and we don't know why...

 Best part is that because it's functions and objects, you can easily mock them for testing!